NORFOLK, Va. - "That was like hell," recalled Rena Jones.

 Pittman didn't make it off the maternity floor.
 Jones said Pittman had placed her newborn son into a diaper bag, put a blanket on top of him and zipped it up.
 Police said that's when Pittman tried to smuggle Kemorrion out of the hospital.

 Hospital staff and security started searching for Kemorrion.
-Meanwhile, Jones said she continued to panic.
-She was reunited with
+Meanwhile, Jones said she continued to panic until she was reunited with her son.

 "When they opened that bag he was looking up and wiggling his little chocolate feet in the air," Jones said she was told.